Kalyn’s Stuffed Cabbage Casserole

 - When the meat and tomato sauce mixture has cooked and thickened a bit, stir in the 2 cups of cooked rice and gently combine.

 - Spray casserole dish with non-stick spray and the layer half the cabbage, half the meat mixture, remaining cabbage, and remaining meat mixture.

 - Cover tightly with foil and bake 40 minutes, or until the mixture is just starting to bubble on the edges.

 - Remove foil and sprinkle on cheese (if using.)
 Bake uncovered an additional 20 minutes, or until the cheese is melted and starting to slightly brown.
-Serve hot.
+Cut into 10 slices and serve hot.